ehn-dcc-development/eu-dcc-overview/issuing/readme.md

 ## Vaccination

-The vaccination data is stored under the `v` element.
+The vaccination data is stored as the first (and only) item under the `v` element.

 	"v": [
 		{